greg-raven/Uncommon-Sense/_posts/2014-12-08-if-white-america-were-racist.md

 ---
-title: 'If white America were racist'
+title: "If white America were racist"
 layout: post
 categories:
 - race